tjacovich/ADSCitationCapture/README.md

 ```
 # Curating based on an input file.
 python3 run.py MAINTENANCE --curation --input_filename $path/to/input_file
+# Curating based on an JSON from a command line argument.
+python3 run.py MAINTENANCE --curation --json {'curated_metadata'}
 # Delete curated_metadata for a given entry by bibcode
 python3 run.py MAINTENANCE --curation --bibcode "YYYYzndo...BCDEFGR" --delete
 # Delete curated_metadata for a given entry by doi